paulinar/google-image-search/README.md

  * [x] *Optional*: Robust error handling, check if internet is available, handle error cases, network failures
  * [x] *Optional*: Use the ActionBar SearchView or custom layout as the query box instead of an EditText
  * [x] *Optional*: Replace Filter Settings Activity with a lightweight modal overlay
- * [x] *Optional*: Improve the user interface and experiment with image assets and/or styling and coloring
  * [x] *Optional*: Use the StaggeredGridView to display improve the grid of image results
  * [x] *Optional*: User can zoom or pan images displayed in full-screen detail view